The Watch: Part of a Chef Uniform

 Gordon Ramsay became an instant TV personality when he took his cooking out of the kitchen and on the screen with hit shows like Hell’s Kitchen, MasterChef USA, and Ramsay’s Kitchen Nightmares.
 However, he’s more than just a bold disposition and a fiery, cutthroat temperament—he’s actually got the skills to back it up.
 Ramsay’s restaurants have been awarded a total of sixteen coveted Michelin stars.
 Whether he’s in kitchen or on camera, you can spot him wearing a vintage Rolex Submariner from the 1950’s, an Omega Seamaster, or a Breitling Cockpit Chronograph.

-Eric Ripert is the mastermind behind the legendary Le Bernadin—a restaurant that has not only become a New York City institution but also been ranked in the top twenty of the World’s 50 Best Restaurants.
+Eric Ripert is the mastermind behind the legendary Le Bernadin.
+This restaurant is not only a New York City institution but is also ranked in the top twenty of the World’s 50 Best Restaurants.
 The French chef’s love for timepieces started as a teenager with none other than a Cartier Santos gifted to him by his mother.
 Since then, his collection has expanded to include Patek Philippe, Rolex, and his personal favorite, Vacheron Constantin—his models of choice are a Historiques American 1921, a Patrimony, and an Overseas.

 Graham Elliot epitomizes the next generation of top chefs.
 His modern approach to cooking includes molecular gastronomy, bold and colorful ingredients, and an unconventional culinary style all his own.
 In addition to serving as a judge on both MasterChef USA and MasterChef Junior, Elliot was the youngest chef in the country to receive four stars from both the Chicago Tribune and the Chicago Sun-Times.
 Despite his eccentric approach in the kitchen, Elliot keeps it simpler when it comes to the timepiece on his wrist.
 So far, he’s a one watch man, devoted to his Panerai Luminor 1950.